nikmartin/mixxxLibraryBuilder/README.md

 This script builds an mp3 library of any size for testing Mixxx.
 It can be used to test any software that needs to read a LOT of mp3s.

+## Requirements

+Node.js

 ## Usage

-Open mixxxLibraryBuilder.js and edit the configurable items at the top, then run

-`node mixxxLibraryBuilder.js`
+Install dependencies with `npm i`.

-and watch as it builds a library structure organized by genre/artist/album using random data.
+Open mixxxLibraryBuilder.js and edit the configurable items at the top, then run `node mixxxLibraryBuilder.js` and watch in amazement as it builds a library structure organized by genre/artist/album using random data.
 That data is also written to each file as an ID3v2.3 tag

 ## Disclaimer